-The First Lady takes on Trump's 'obscene' behavior - CNN Video
+Michelle Obama takes on Trump's 'obscene' behavior - CNN Video

 JUST WATCHED

-The First Lady takes on Trump's 'obscene' behavior
+Michelle Obama takes on Trump's 'obscene' behavior

 Replay